solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_01_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 > NOTE: PgBouncer is not used to speed up queries.
 In later sections other Azure Database for PostgreSQL Flexible Server tools will be discussed to help find and assist with improving query performance.

-For an example of real world PgBouncer usage, reference [Scaling the GitLab database](https://about.gitlab.com/blog/2017/10/02/scaling-the-gitlab-database/).
+For an example of real-world PgBouncer usage, reference [Scaling the GitLab database](https://about.gitlab.com/blog/2017/10/02/scaling-the-gitlab-database/).

 For the latest on PgBouncer and Azure Database for PostgreSQL Flexible Server support, reference [PgBouncer in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-pgbouncer).